AugustWagemanENG/portfolio/retaining-wall-project.md

 ![Finished Retaining Wall](./retaining-wall-finish.jpg)

 Project outcome:
 - finished retaining wall giving the landscape a neat, sturdy border while keeping mulch and soil in place.
-By combining cinder blocks, stone facing, and a capstone, solved A problem while giving property a natural look
+By setting cinderblock as our base with foam sheets for insulation, A long term problem was solved preventing backfill from sneaking through the cinderblocks and too much lateral soil pressure all of which can damage or even collapse the structure.
+More importantly, The field stone keeps a natural texture to the overall layout of the property.